How to Pose for a Boudoir Shoot: 8 Easy Tips for Beautiful Photos

 I'm Katie, and I am a professional photographer of over a decade, specialising in boudoir since 2020.
 I have worked with hundreds of people of all shapes, sizes, ages, cultures, backgrounds and beliefs.
 Yet all of them have come in wanting to change - wanting to feel stronger in themselves.
 And all of them have come out feeling exactly that.
+More about me

 With over a decade of experience and learning behind me (plus over a decade of pole dancing which means I know what lines and poses look good!), I am here to tell you it